Taist/taist_docs/guide/publishing.rst

 Publishing first version
 ------------------------
-* Fill and save `publishing form <http://tai.st/app#/addons/new>`_ (you can also go to it from extension - from addon development page)
+* Open "Local addon development" page from popup of Taist extension
+* Press there "Publish addon"; a form to create new addon will open - fill it and save
 * Go to `addons list <http://tai.st/app#/addons>`_ - your addon will be visible there for all users.
-Activate it with button to the right and check how it works
+Activate it and check how it works

 Updating published addon
 ------------------------